beyond symptoms, toward solutions

 • Air intake and feeding comfort

-Rather than focusing on a single symptom, assessment looks at how these systems are working together.
+Rather than focusing on a single symptom, assessment looks at how these systems are working together and whether they may be contributing to the challenges you're seeing.

 Feeding challenges are often part of a bigger picture